Kinleyjigs/kinleyjigs.github.io/_posts/2024-06-11-SWS101_CyberLens.md

 ![alt text](<../Image/CTF/brute_it/Screenshot 2024-06-11 at 8.06.17 PM.png>)

-following the privious step that i did on the user flag I got the root flag.
+following the previous step that i did on the user flag I got the root flag.